-If you have been the victim of a disaster such as a fire, tornado, or flood, you know that the last thing on your mind is how it will affect your taxes.
+If you have been the victim of a disaster such as a fire, tornado, or the recent Hurricanes Harvey or Irma, you know that the last thing on your mind is how it will affect your taxes.
 Unfortunately, if you forget to take timely action on your taxes, your misery could be compounded.
-Depending on the severity of the disaster, the Internal Revenue Service may help, but you had better make sure you’re on solid ground (pun intended).
+Depending on the severity of the disaster, the Internal Revenue Service may help, but you had better make sure you're on solid ground (pun intended).

-Should disaster strike near tax time, you can ask for an automatic 6-month extension by filing Form 4898 by April 18th and paying your estimated taxes at that time.
+Should disaster strike near tax time, you can ask for an automatic six-month extension by filing Form 4868 by April 15th and paying your estimated taxes at that time.
 Otherwise, you run the risk of late filing or late payment penalties.

 Late Filing Penalties